jes/scamp-cpu/doc/SYSCALLS.md

     var flags = serflags(fd, 0);
     serflags(fd, flags);

+### 0xfeea: random()

+    Return: random integer in range 0 ..
+0xffff
+    Implemented: yes
+    Errors: n/a

+Return a random integer.
+Input on serial ports permutes the state of the RNG, so if you try to use the RNG before any input is observed, it won't be very random.

 ## Errors

 Errors are generally returned from system calls as `-ERR`, with the following meanings: